 Many talented and learned lay members participate in the services and activities of Temple B'nai Shalom.
-We are also proud to have the spiritual leadership of Rabbi Van Lanckton, Rabbi Emeritus Milton Feierstein and Cantor Seth Grossman.
+We are also proud to have the spiritual leadership of Rabbi Van Lanckton and Cantor Seth Grossman and fondly recall Rabbi Emeritus Milton Feierstein (of Blessed Memory).

 Rabbi Van Lanckton

 Rabbi Lanckton, a graduate of Yale College and Harvard Law School, practiced law in Massachusetts from 1967 until 2003.
 He worked in both health law and litigation with increasing emphasis on mediation and other forms of alternative dispute resolutions.
 Rabbi Lanckton continues to serve as an arbitrator in the American Arbitration Association.

 In 2003, Rabbi Lanckton left his law practice to become a founding student of the newly established Rabbinical School of Hebrew College in Newton, Massachusetts.
 He was ordained there in 2009.

 Rabbi Lanckton began his relationship with Temple B'nai Shalom as a student rabbi in 2005.
 We appointed him to serve as our Associate Rabbi in 2009.
 We made him our Rabbi in 2011 when Rabbi Milton Feierstein became our Rabbi Emeritus.